Cheri’s Journey into Auditory Integration Training.

 - How to improve client’s responses to auditory integration training and vision therapy

-Are academic, work, or emotional distress due to unknown auditory and/or visual processing difficulties?
+Are you experiencing academic, work, or emotional distress due to unknown auditory and/or visual processing difficulties?

 Receive accommodation and advocacy help from Cheri by scheduling a phone conference to ask questions and share activity findings.